The Town of Kitty Hawk, NC on the Outer Banks

 While many would say “there is no bad time to visit the beach”, we understand there are better times than others.
 Keeping in mind that everyone is different, we will just go through each season starting with the most popular — summer!
 Summertime on the Outer Banks is exactly how you’d expect a beach destination to be in the warmest months of the year.
 It is a bit more crowded than the rest of the year, but you’re nearly guaranteed the best beach days, the sunniest skies, and the warmest weather (remember, there are no guarantees when it comes to Mother Nature).
 Spring and fall, the shoulder seasons, are not to be overlooked though.
 They also offer up some epic beach days, fall more so than spring.
 The beauty of these seasons is that the beaches and roads are less crowded than the summer.
 Winter on the OBX is, again, how you’d expect a beach destination to be in the coldest months of the year.
 A lot of locations have closed for a couple months to get some R&R after a busy season and to gear up for another year.
 Winter nearly empties the beaches (with the exception of that one-off slightly warmer, sunshine-filled winter day).

-How Do I Get to Kitty Hawk?
+How do I get to Kitty Hawk, NC?

-Navigating your way to Kitty Hawk from the East is as simple as driving over the Wright Memorial Bridge, and you’re there!
+Navigating your way to the town of Kitty Hawk from the East is as simple as driving over the Wright Memorial Bridge, and you’re there!
 Kitty Hawk is the first town you come into after your tires cross the bridge.
 Getting to Kitty Hawk from the South requires you to travel through a couple other towns on the Outer Banks.
 Make your way across the bridge from Roanoke Island, drive through Nags Head and Kill Devil Hills.